giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

   sourceRefNamespace: preconditions not met
 ```

-Due to extra security policies enforced by `Kyverno`, setting `.spec.serviceAccountName` for `Kustomization`/`HelmRelease` resources in our management clusters is mandatory.
-Usually, you will want to use `serviceAccountName: "automation"`.
+For security reasons, our platform enforces the definition of `.spec.serviceAccountName` for `Kustomization`/`HelmRelease` resources to ensure that the resources are created with the correct permissions.
+In this case, let's define the `serviceAccountName` equal to `automation` to allow the controller to manage resources.

 ## Creating your repository structure

-Whilst a GitOps repository can have any arbitrary layout, which provides flexibility in adapting the repository to your own infrastructure, at Giant Swarm we recommend a clear hierarchical structure which provides a number of advantages:
+At Giant Swarm we recommend to have a clear hierarchical structure in your GitOps repository because:

 - The general layout of the repository mirrors the infrastructure defined within Giant Swarm.
 - It's easy to locate resources and know what they're and where they're deployed.